At-home blood testing startup Baze rakes in $6 million from Nature’s Way – TechCrunch

 By now, the venture world is wary of blood testing startups offering health data from just a few drops of blood.
 However, Baze, a Swiss-based personal nutrition startup providing blood tests you can do in the convenience of your own home, collects just a smidgen of your sanguine fluid through an MIT manufactured device, which, according to the company, is in accordance with FDA regulations.

-The idea is to find out (via your blood sample) what vitamins you’re missing out on and are keeping you from living your best life.
+The idea is to find out (via your blood sample) which vitamins you’re missing out on and are keeping you from living your best life.
 That seems to resonate with folks who don’t want to go into the doctor’s office and separately head to their nearest lab for testing.

-And it’s important to know if you are getting the right amount of nutrition — Vitamin D deficiency is a worldwide epidemic affecting calcium absorption, hormone regulation, energy levels and muscle weakness.
+Most health professionals would agree it’s important to know if you are getting the right amount of nutrition — Vitamin D deficiency is a worldwide epidemic affecting calcium absorption, hormone regulation, energy levels and muscle weakness.
 An estimated 74% of the U.S. population does not get the required daily levels of Vitamin D.

-“There are definitely widespread deficiencies across the population,” CEO and Baze founder Philipp Schulte tells TechCrunch. “[With the blood test] we see that we can actually close those gaps for the first time ever in the supplement industry.”
+“There are definitely widespread deficiencies across the population,” Baze CEO and founder Philipp Schulte tells TechCrunch. “[With the blood test] we see that we can actually close those gaps for the first time ever in the supplement industry.”

 While we don’t know exactly how many people have tried out Baze just yet, Schulte says the company has seen 40% month-over-month new subscriber growth.